 Playing the small but important role of Osric in the film, our Star of the Month Peter Cushing makes full use of his brief screen time.
 His work in Hamlet further proved it didn’t much matter what role or genre you put Peter Cushing in: whether playing comedy, drama or horror, Peter was going to shine.
 And steal the scene right out from under any actor around him.

 But despite his obvious talent, success and financial stability were still years away for Peter Cushing.
 Peter experienced lulls in employment, a nervous break down, and insensitive insult from his own father before the course of his career finally turned for the better.
 Thanks to the enduring confidence of his wife Helen, Peter at last found steady work on the BBC (British Broadcasting Company) during the 1950s, becoming a television star in the process.

-Let’s get to the plot, and, for any diehard Shakespeare fans, I must remind you ahead of time that Olivier’s Hamlet is condensed, with whole characters and plot points removed.
-My summary that follows is of the film, and as such, will vary from the play.
+Let’s get to the plot, and, for any diehard Shakespeare fans, I must remind you that Olivier’s Hamlet is condensed, with whole characters and plot points removed.
+The summary that follows is of the film, and as such, will vary from the play.

 So don’t freak out.